-On Tuesday we also saw the pilot plant and were given a sensory panel simulation by Terrence De Jesus.
+On Tuesday we also saw the pilot plant and were given a sensory panel simulation.
 Our pilot plant tour was fascinating even though we were unable to see any product trials running.
 The variety of equipment and possible testing ability was much greater than any pilot plant I had seen, so I was blown away by the hour-long tour.
-In sensory we were led to a room with a one-way mirror (which I had only ever seen in movies) and asked to identify which caramel out of three samples was different.
+In sensory we were asked to identify which caramel out of three samples was different.
 The smell was a giveaway early on but it was much harder to identify based solely on color and texture, so I understood why the trained professionals would be needed to quantify how changes in the formula or process affected the final product.
 All in all it was a very eye-opening day at Glenview and I’m excited to see what else I will learn throughout this program.

 Lastly, I’d be remiss not to mention the fact that fellow trainees Alex, Cami, Gabby, Lauren, Peter and I took home trivia gold at Will’s Northwood’s Inn on Tuesday night, and will attempt to form a dynasty in future weeks.